Remittance Advice Field Descriptions - JD DME

 |WO||Offset as a result of a previous overpayment (A/R accounts receivable).
 Used to recover previous overpayment.
 A reference number (the original ICN and Medicare ID) is applied for tracking purposes.

-Important Note: In HIGLAS when two or more providers are affiliated and have the same Tax Identification Number (TIN), payments may be withheld from one provider (PTAN) to collect another provider's (PTAN) overpayments.
+Important Note: In HIGLAS when two or more providers are affiliated with multiple NPIs and have the same Tax Identification Number (TIN), payments may be withheld from one provider (PTAN) to collect another provider's (PTAN) overpayments.

-When money is taken back by TIN, if supplier cannot determine the PTAN who money is being taken back on, call the Provider Contact Center for your Jurisdiction to obtain that information.
+When money is taken back by TIN, if supplier cannot determine the PTAN who money is being taken back (recouped) on, call the Provider Contact Center for your jurisdiction to obtain that information (Suppliers may be required to leave a message and receive a call back).

 Example: Supplier 123 PTAN in California receives remittance advice.
-An offset is taken back from supplier 345 PTAN in Florida.
+An offset is taken back (recouped) from supplier 345 PTAN in Florida.
 Both suppliers under same TIN but supplier 123 is unable to locate account in their accounts receivable to balance account.
-Contact the Provider Contact Center to obtain this information.
+Contact the Provider Contact Center for your jurisdiction to obtain this information.

 |WU||Levy - Used for Federal Payment Levy Program|